-As Baby Boomers approach retirement they often ask the questions: Should I continue to keep my life insurance polices?
+As Baby Boomers approach retirement they often ask the questions: Should I continue to keep my life insurance policies?
 Should I continue to pay for my long-term disability insurance policies?
 Is there somewhere else that these premiums would be better spent?
 There is no simple answer to these questions, but a good start is to look at the reasons why you purchased the policies in the first place.
+Examining insurance policies is an important piece of every financial plan.

 The first and most common reason to have life insurance is to provide a lump sum of money to one’s family to replace a deceased’s income stream.
 This lump sum can provide income to the family to help pay bills and allow its members to maintain the lifestyle they have grown accustomed to.
 The second reason may be to pay off such liabilities as mortgage and/or student loans.
 Perhaps you want to make sure college is paid for in full should you pass away.
 The third reason may be to provide liquidity to your estate in order to pay estate taxes.
 Lastly, you may want to insure the inheritance of your children or grandchildren.